ronitlevi/mini-unix-shell/README.md

 - How to handle signals and control process execution
 - How pipes enable inter-process communication
 - How to build interactive systems using low-level OS primitives

+## Contribution

+This project was developed independently as part of an Operating Systems course.

+I designed, implemented, tested, and debugged all components of the system.